CSCfi/kielipankki-nlf-harvester/ansible/README.md

 If you have a specific branch/tag/SHA-1 you wish to use, you can provide that:

 ```
-ansible-playbook harvesterPouta.yml -i inventories/dev-puhti --tags dag-update --extra-vars "harvester_branch=[KP-yourbranch]"
+ansible-playbook harvesterPouta.yml -i inventories/dev-roihu --tags dag-update --extra-vars "harvester_branch=[KP-yourbranch]"
 ```

 ## Creating multiple dev instances

-If more than one development instance is in use simultaneously, they must be configured so that they won't overwrite each other's data in Puhti.
+If more than one development instance is in use simultaneously, they must be configured so that they won't overwrite each other's data in the H PC environment.
 This involves setting the following variables to non-default values (see production and dev inventories for one way of doing this):
 - `pipeline_output_dir`
 - `pipeline_tmpdir_root`
 - `pipeline_extra_bin_dir`